CONTRIBUTE YOUR TALENTS TO A COMMITTEE OR WORKING GROUP

 The purpose of the Best Practices and Professional Development Committee is to develop the content and logistics for professional development programs including webinars, educational training opportunities and a professional conference.
 In addition to organizing professional development opportunities for our members and sharing resources, the big project that this committee is coordinating is an AAEE Annual Statewide Conference slated for 2018.
 It has been a few years since our organization has hosted a conference and we are looking forward to doing that again.

 Bringing various professionals together at a statewide conference helps promote best practices in Environmental Education, networking, and collaborative relationships by connecting people and resources.
 These connections can continue beyond the conference, attendees and throughout the state.
 Information and ideas shared at the conference have the potential to reach people across Arizona as we apply new knowledge in communities and workplaces.
 We are seeking people who have experience in event planning and organizing, content development and delivery (via workshops or webinars), and program coordinators for EE programs such as Project Learning Tree, Project WILD, or any other professional development/certification program to assist.
-Meetings are held via conference call on the 1st Wednesday of every month at 6:00 pm.
 If you have any experience or interest in these areas, send us an email at PD@ArizonaEE.org.

 Environmental Education Certification Committee